NebulousNessie/Obsidian-MOCBlocks/README.md

 ````
 Note: this is the minimum syntax.
 Every character here is <ins>**required**</ins>, just substitute in your note and unique moc ID.

+### Functions
+- moc_id: the unique ID which links to the marker data file in your vault.
+- image: the image (already saved somewhere in your vault) to display in the MOC Block.
 ---
 # Bugs/ Feature Requests
 - If you have found a bug, or have any feature requests please raise the issue in the 'Issues' section of this Git Repo.